-- Data transfers to countries outside the EEA continue to be prohibited unless that country ensures an adequate level of protection. - The GDPR retains existing transfer mechanisms, and provides for additional mechanisms, including approved codes of conduct and certification schemes. - International data transfers are likely to continue to be a challenging issue for multinational companies. - The GDPR prohibits any non-EEA court, tribunal or regulator from ordering the disclosure of personal data unless it requests such disclosure under an international agreement, such as a mutual legal assistance treaty. - Changes - The GDPR largely leaves the position regarding international transfers of data unchanged.
-Like the Directive, the GDPR prohibits the transfer of data to a third country (i.e. a country outside the EEA) unless that country ensures an adequate level of protection (Article 44). - Adequacy Decisions The Commission retains the ability to decide that a third country or a specified sector within that country or international organisation ensures an adequate level of protection. - WHERE TO FIND THIS Articles 44-49, Recitals 108-116
+- Data transfers to countries outside the EEA continue to be prohibited unless that country ensures an adequate level of protection. - The GDPR retains existing transfer mechanisms, and provides for additional mechanisms, including approved codes of conduct and certification schemes. - International data transfers are likely to continue to be a challenging issue for multinational companies. - The GDPR prohibits any non-EEA court, tribunal or regulator from ordering the disclosure of personal data unless it requests such disclosure under an international agreement, such as a mutual legal assistance treaty.

+- The GDPR largely leaves the position regarding international transfers of data unchanged.
+Like the Directive, the GDPR prohibits the transfer of data to a third country (i.e. a country outside the EEA) unless that country ensures an adequate level of protection (Article 44).

+- Adequacy Decisions The Commission retains the ability to decide that a third country or a specified sector within that country or international organisation ensures an adequate level of protection.

+- WHERE TO FIND THIS

+Articles 44-49, Recitals

+108-110 & 114

-- Transfers of data to such countries will not require specific authorisation (e.g. data transferred from the EEA to 'While-listed' countries or to the US via the Privacy Shield) (Article 45). - Appropriate Safeguards The GDPR, like the Directive permits transfers to third countries where "appropriate safeguards" are in place, such as BCRs or Model Clauses.
-The GDPR includes two additional mechanisms which suffice as "appropriate safeguards", including: reliance on an approved code of conduct or on an approved certification mechanism, provided that the controller or processor in the third country commits to comply with the safeguards in the code or certification (Article 46). - Derogations In addition, the GDPR, like the Directive, permits transfers to third countries in specified situations, including where: the data subject has explicitly consented to the transfer; the transfer is necessary for the performance of a contract; for - public interest reasons; the defence of legal claims; or the vital interests of the data subject.
+- Transfers of data to such countries will not require specific authorisation (e.g. data transferred from the EEA to the US via the Privacy Shield) (Article 45). - Appropriate Safeguards The GDPR, like the Directive permits transfers to third countries where "appropriate safeguards" are in place, such as BCRs or Model Clauses.
+The GDPR includes two additional mechanisms which suffice as "appropriate safeguards", including: reliance on an approved code of conduct or on an approved certification mechanism, provided that the controller or processor in the third country commits to comply with the safeguards in the code or certification (Article 46). - Derogations In addition, the GDPR, like the Directive, permits transfers to third countries in specified situations, including where: the data subject has explicitly consented to the transfer; the transfer is necessary for the performance - of a contract; for public interest reasons; the defence of legal claims; or the vital interests of the data subject.
 The requirement for "explicit" consent to the transfer is new (Article 49).
 Where none of the other safeguards or derogations apply, the GDPR permits a transfer to a third country if: it is necessary for the compelling legitimate interests of the controller; is not repetitive; concerns only a limited number of data subjects; and the controller has provided suitable safeguards.
-The controller must inform the supervisory authority of the transfer (Article 49(1)(g)), Recital 113). - Transfers or disclosures not authorised by EU law - There is a specific provision providing that any judgment of a third country requiring a controller or processor to transfer or disclose personal data may only be recognised and enforceable if based on an international agreement, such as a mutual legal assistance treaty, in force between the requesting third country and the EU or Member State (Article 48).
+The controller must inform the supervisory authority of the transfer (Article 49(1)(g)). - Transfers or disclosures not authorised by EU law There is a specific provision providing that any judgment of a third country requiring a controller or processor to transfer or disclose personal data may only be recognised and enforceable if based on an international agreement, such as a mutual legal assistance treaty, in force between the requesting third country and the EU or Member State (Article 48).

-The GDPR retains the existing transfer mechanisms, but provides additional mechanisms, in particular, approved codes of conduct and certification schemes.
+■ The GDPR retains the existing transfer mechanisms, but provides additional mechanisms, in particular, approved codes of conduct and certification schemes.

-Companies should review their data flows and ensure that they have appropriate international data transfer mechanisms in place such as the Privacy Shield or Model Contracts.
+Companies should review their data flows and ensure that they have appropriate international data transfer mechanisms in place.
+In particular, companies should ensure that they no longer rely on a Safe Harbour mechanism, as this was declared invalid by the CJEU last October 2015.
+Instead companies can rely on the Privacy Shield or Model Contracts and other mechanisms, although it remains to be seen whether these mechanisms will be successfully challenged by national supervisory authorities or privacy advocates.
 International transfers is an area to watch, as it is in a state of flux at the moment.

-13 'One Stop Shop'
+'One Stop Shop'